The colloquial name borrows from the original German name, Vergissmeinnicht, which translates to “forget-me-not.”

 Thin out the seedlings when they develop their first set of true leaves.
 Note that the first set of leaves they develop are “seed leaves.”
 Wait for the second set to appear, these will be the true leaves.

-When the seedlings are large enough to handle and have a healthy root system, transplant them to your garden.
+When the seedlings are large enough to handle and have a healthy root system, transplant the young plants to your flower beds.

-Alternatively, you can sow the seeds directly in the garden once the danger of frost has passed.
+Alternatively, you can sow the seeds directly in the garden.
+The best time to do this is once the danger of frost has passed.

 To do this, rake the garden into fine tilth and sow the seeds in straight drills.
 This makes it a lot easier to identify and root out weeds.